 by Robert C. O’Brien (1973)

-Robert C. O’Brien’s Newbery Award-winning Mrs. Frisby and the Rats of NIMH is one of the longest books recommended for One School, One Book.
-It is a beguiling and unforgettable book that tells two stories.
-First we meet Mrs. Frisby, a mouse who lives on a farm, who must find new living quarters for her family, a task beyond her physical capabilities.
+We meet Mrs. Frisby, a mouse who lives on Fitzgibbon’s Farm.
+She must find new living quarters for her family, a task beyond her physical capabilities.
 Her search takes her to the mysterious, secretive, industrious rats who also live on the farm.
-And these rats — the rats from NIMH — turn out to have their own story, an unexpected, captivating tale of capture, experimentation, and escape — a story whose nine chapters are the secret heart of Mrs. Frisby and the Rats of NIMH.
+And these rats — the Rats of NIMH — turn out to have their own unexpected story of capture, experimentation, and escape.
+That subplot is told in nine chapters, forming the interior heart of Mrs. Frisby and the Rats of NIMH.

 This elaborate story can still captivate younger children because they identify with the plight of the mice and the rats as they attempt to outsmart a cat and many humans.
 Children empathize with Mrs. Frisby and her sick son as she visits a crow, an apothecary, the owl, and eventually the rats in an effort to save him.
 And they will thrill when reading of the rat’s elaborate escape from NIMH via air conditioning ducts.